salesforce/sfdx-lwc-jest/README.md

 See [How to Exclude Source When Syncing or Converting](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_exclude_source.htm) for more details.

-## Resolving External LWC Components
+## Resolving External Lightning Web Components

-Any LWC components not located in your local `lwc` directory of your SFDX workspace will need to be mocked in your Jest tests.
+Any Ligntning web components not located in your local `lwc` directory of your SFDX workspace will need to be mocked in your Jest tests.
 Included in this package are a set of mocks for all the `lightning` namespaced components.

 ### Lightning Namespaced Component Mocks

-When this package is installed, a new set of mocks for all `lightning` namespaced components is generated into the lightning-mocks folder.
+When this package is installed, a new set of mocks for all `lightning` namespaced components is generated into the `lightning-mocks` folder.
 These mocks are generated based off the `lwc-standard.json` metadata file.
-The mocks will be auto-generated and the Jest resolver will automatically use these mocks in the tests.
-There is nothing needed to be done to make these work out of the box.
+The mocks are auto-generated and the Jest resolver automatically uses these mocks in the tests.
+These work out-of-the-box, you don't need to do anything.

 ### Other Component Mocks

-For components from other namespaces, not in your local `lwc` directory, you'll need to create your own mock and update the Jest config to map the name of these components to the mock file.
+For components from other namespaces, not in your local `lwc` directory, create your own mock and update the Jest config to map the name of these components to the mock file.

 Let's go through an example.
 Given the following template, `hello-world.html`, we want to test: